 8. Vitamin D Supplements

 If you haven't seen my Vitamin post I'll link it here but I have such bad SAD last year and the reason being is that I was so low in Vitamin D. I highly recommend you take supplements once you get checked by your doctor because most people have a Vitamin D deficiency in the Midwest and it messes with your mood.
 One of the symptons is depression.
+In addition to vitamin D, getting enough of your daily vitamins can support your mood.
+IV treatment can help you get these essential vitamins and help improve your outlook this winter.

 9. Anti Depressants